kali/extropy/README.md

 extropy main component is a MongoDB proxy.
 All interactions (at least the ones performing write ops) from the applications must go through the proxy.
-Once this setup is performed, extropy will handle all ancilliary writes for each write op.
+Once this setup is performed, extropy will handle all ancillary writes for each write op.
 It also supports adding rules on pre-existing data.

 extropy is coded in scala, but strictly no scala knowledge is required for using it, as it builds upon